sebdesign/cap-height/README.md

 ## Demo

+See the demo on [CodePen](http://codepen.io/sebdesign/pen/EKmbGL?editors=0011).
+Open the CodePen console to see the output.

-Run `dist/index.html` in your browser and open the developer tools.
+Or run `dist/index.html` in your browser and open the developer tools.
 In the output of the console you should see a JSON object for each loaded font, with its properties.
 An additional `cap-height` property contains the **holy grail** of the web typography.

 In the browser window a canvas will be displayed for each loaded font with the letter *H*.